Produced Water Filter | Produced Water Treatment | Filtra-Systems

 The Chevron Midway Sunset facility processes produced water from the steam flood.

-This produced water has to contain less than 1.0 ppm oil and less than 2.0 ppm suspended solids, prior to going to the steam generators.
+This produced water must have less than 1.0 ppm oil and less than 2.0 ppm suspended solids, prior to going to the steam generators.

 This particular oil field has had a history of generating produced water with a “reverse emulsion”, meaning the oil droplets are small enough (< .2 micron) to remain in the water phase.

-This is no longer a problem, or even a concern, due to using STiR technology.
-The testament of one of the senior operators was that “the effluent from these filters is as clean as he has seen in 35 years at this facility.”
+With our produced water treatment process this is no longer a problem, or even a concern, due to using STiR technology.
+One of Chevron's senior operators said “the effluent from these filters is as clean as he has seen in 35 years at this facility.”